 • The deep texturing of most of our metal roof designs helps to mask minor indentations which may occur during hailstorms.
 This is far different from what occurs with less textured metal roofs.
 We also offer high density foam backers as an option behind our panels to enhance their hail resistance.

 • Classic Metal Roofs have a UL Class IV Impact Resistance Rating.
 This is the highest rating available and may make you eligible for discounts on your insurance premiums.
 It’s important to note that accepting a discount may waive your right to an insurance claim for future hail damage that is cosmetic – check with your insurance agent.

 So, here are a few statistics on hail

 • Every year has its fair share of severe hail storms.
 They tend to be concentrated in the eastern two-thirds of the United State.
-Hail Reporter provides interesting statistics, maps, and graphs of storm activity in recent years.
+The Insurance Information Institute provides interesting statistics and graphs of storm activity in recent years.

 • The largest hail event ever recorded in southern California was a storm with 2.75” diameter hail stones that occurred in Riverside County in September 1960.